openstack/keystoneauth/doc/source/using-sessions.rst

   the name of the region where the endpoint resides.

 version
-  the minimum version, restricted to a given major API.
+  the minimum version, restricted to a given Major API.
 For instance, a `version` of ``2.2`` will match ``2.2`` and ``2.3`` but not ``2.1`` or ``3.0``.
 Mutually exclusive with `min_version` and `max_version`.